sani723/ES6-Learning/README.md

 import { sum, multiply, city } from "./example";
 ```

-* **Importing All of a Module** There’s also a special case that allows you to import the entire module as a single object.
+* **Importing All of a Module** There is also a special case that allows you to import the entire module as a single object.
 All of the exports are then available on that object as properties. e.g.

 ```javascript
 // import everything